Helsinki Institute for Information

 Friday, 20 January 2023, 11:00 am Prof. Antti Honkela (University of Helsinki): Privacy accounting: evaluating privacy of compositions of differential privacy Differential privacy (DP) provides a firm theoretical foundation for privacy-preserving computation and is widely deployed (US Census 2020; Apple, Google, Meta, Microsoft and many other companies).
 One of the main strengths of DP is composability: releasing the outputs of multiple DP mechanisms, called composition, is also DP.
 In my talk I will address the question of privacy accounting: how private such compositions really are.
 The field has progressed from increasingly complex analytical bounds to numerical methods capable of evaluating the exact cumulative privacy loss.
 Further open problems remain in accurate accounting for fully adaptive compositions, i.e. when privacy parameters and execution of future mechanisms depend on outcomes of previous mechanisms.

-Friday, 9 Dezember 2022, 11:00 am Prof. Jukka Suomela (Aalto University): Locality in online, dynamic, sequential, and distributed graph algorithms I will discuss the notion of locality in the context of graph problems, from four different perspectives: online graph algorithms, dynamic graph algorithms, sequential distributed algorithms, and parallel distributed algorithms.
+Friday, 9 December 2022, 11:00 am Prof. Jukka Suomela (Aalto University): Locality in online, dynamic, sequential, and distributed graph algorithms I will discuss the notion of locality in the context of graph problems, from four different perspectives: online graph algorithms, dynamic graph algorithms, sequential distributed algorithms, and parallel distributed algorithms.
 I will use the graph coloring problem as a running example, and I will explore settings like this:

 • Online graph algorithms: The adversary reveals the graph one node at a time.
 How far do you need to see around a node until it is safe to pick its color?